Deep Blue (chess computer): Chess

-Kasparov initially called Deep Blue an "alien opponent" but later belittled it, stating that it was "as intelligent as your alarm clock".
+Kasparov initially called Deep Blue an "alien opponent", but later belittled it, stating that it was "as intelligent as your alarm clock".
 According to Martin Amis, two grandmasters who played Deep Blue agreed that it was "like a wall coming at you".
 Hsu had the rights to use the Deep Blue design independently of IBM, but also independently declined Kasparov's rematch offer.
-In 2003 the documentary film Game Over: Kasparov and the Machine investigated Kasparov's claims that IBM had cheated.
+In 2003, the documentary film Game Over: Kasparov and the Machine investigated Kasparov's claims that IBM had cheated.
 In the film, some interviewees describe IBM's investment in Deep Blue as an effort to boost its stock value.

 Other games

 Following Deep Blue's victory, AI specialist Omar Syed designed a new game, Arimaa, which was intended to be very simple for humans but very difficult for computers to master; however, in 2015, computers proved capable of defeating strong Arimaa players.
 Since Deep Blue's victory, computer scientists have developed software for other complex board games with competitive communities.
-AlphaGo defeated top Go players in the 2010s.
+The AlphaGo series (AlphaGo, AlphaGo Zero, AlphaZero) defeated top Go players in 2016–2017.

 Computer science

 Computer scientists such as Deep Blue developer Campbell believed that playing chess was a good measurement for the effectiveness of artificial intelligence, and by beating a world champion chess player, IBM showed that they had made significant progress.
 Deep Blue is also responsible for the popularity of using games as a display medium for artificial intelligence, as in the cases of IBM Watson or AlphaGo.

 While Deep Blue, with its capability of evaluating 200 million positions per second, was the first computer to face a world chess champion in a formal match, it was a then-state-of-the-art expert system, relying upon rules and variables defined and fine-tuned by chess masters and computer scientists.
-In contrast, current chess engines such as Leela Chess Zero typically use supervised machine learning systems that train a neural network to play, developing its own internal logic rather than relying upon rules defined by human experts.
+In contrast, current chess engines such as Leela Chess Zero typically use reinforcement machine learning systems that train a neural network to play, developing its own internal logic rather than relying upon rules defined by human experts.

 In a November 2006 match between Deep Fritz and world chess champion Vladimir Kramnik, the program ran on a computer system containing a dual-core Intel Xeon 5160 CPU, capable of evaluating only 8 million positions per second, but searching to an average depth of 17 to 18 plies (half-moves) in the middlegame thanks to heuristics; it won 4–2.